tarwn/lessthandot-hugo/blogs/content/posts/2011-05-16-sql-server-dba-tips-sql-agent-job-ownership.md

 Security is handled differently when steps such as CmdExec are used, or other steps that start a new level of access and impersonation.
 Steps such as CmdExec type are executed by the SQL Server Agent Account or a proxy account.
 Unless ownership is explicitly changed, this typically is not a problem due to only members of the system administrator role (sysadmin) being capable of creating these steps.
 However, there is no warning if membership is altered on a pre-existing step.
 This allows for the situation to be encountered.

 For example: The job that was explained earlier has a new step type of CmdExec added by a sysadmin.
 The step calls a VBScript file that writes the system date to a logging file.
-This can be done by adding a CmdExec step with a command of, “cscript.exe C:SystemDate.vbs” and then set the logging file output to C:textfile.txt.
+This can be done by adding a CmdExec step with a command of, "cscript.exe C:SystemDate.vbs" and then set the logging file output to C:textfile.txt.

 This job will execute successfully under the system administrator account that created it and as long as the owner of the job is a sysadmin.
 If the ownership is changed to fred, who only has SELECT for the first two steps, the job will fail with the following error.